jfcere/ngx-markdown/README.md

 ### Syntax highlight

-> Syntax highlight is **optional**, skip this step if you are not planning to use it
+> :bell: Syntax highlight is **optional**, skip this step if you are not planning to use it

 To activate [Prism.js](http://prismjs.com/) syntax highlight you will need to include...
 - prism.js core library - `node_modules/prismjs/prism.js` file